cloverzero/pbf-craft/pbf-craft/README.md

 reader with an index can locate and read elements more efficiently.
 It also provides a PBF writer that can write PBF data to a file.

-Since this crate uses the btree_cursors feature, it requires you to use the **nightly** version of rust.

 - Written in pure Rust
 - Provides an indexing feature to the PBF to greatly improve read performance.